wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### getFirstSelectedCellInTable(aRowIndex, aColIndex) ###
- Get first selected element in the table
+<code> Get first selected element in the table
   This is the upper-left-most selected cell in table,
   ignoring the order that the user selected them (order in the selection ranges)
 Assumes cell-selection model where each cell